house-of-abbey/GarminHomeAssistant/README.md

    - [Incorrect language displayed for custom data fields](https://forums.garmin.com/developer/connect-iq/f/discussion/388137/incorrect-language-displayed-for-custom-data-fields)

 9. When using Wi-Fi or LTE to toggle a light, the `toggle` will fail when the default or current state of the application's menu does not match the state of the light.
 The same applies to a cover or other thing that can be toggled.
 This is because the application is unable to initialise the menu with the current state without Bluetooth.
 Hence the Wi-Fi/LTE functionality is best used with `tap` items only.

+10. There are memory limits, particularly for older devices.
+Please see the [explanation of the memory limits](Devices.md) and device support.

 # Authors & Contributors